- Home

 For information about coping with depression and anxiety, call Beyond Blue on 1300 22 4636.
 For 24-hour crisis support, call Lifeline 13 11 14.

 You may find that while some friends and family members are supportive, others may avoid you or not know what to say.
 This can be difficult, and you could feel isolated or upset.
-Advanced cancer can mean changes to your lifestyle – at some point, you may need to leave work, stop driving or give up other activities that are important to you.
+Advanced cancer can mean changes to your lifestyle – at some point, you may need to leave work, or perhaps stop driving or other activities that are important to you.
 These changes can cause further sadness or stress.

 - members of your palliative care or treatment team